 ART.
 1131.
-Income tax in Porto Rico and Philippine Islands.-In Porto Rico and the Philippine Islands the Revenue Act of 1916, as amended, is in force and the Revenue Act of 1918 is not.
+Income tax in Porto Rico and Philippine Islands.-The Revenue Act of 1918 is not in force in Porto Rico and the Philippine Islands.
 See also section 1400 of the statute.
 No credit against net income is allowed individuals and no deduction from gross income is allowed corporations with respect to dividends received from a foreign corporation (foreign with respect to the United States) taxed in Porto Rico or the Philippines, but having no income from sources within the United States.

 ART.
 1132.
-Taxation of individuals between United States and Porto Rico and Philippine Islands.-(a) A citizen of the United States who resides in Porto Rico, and a citizen of Porto Rico who resides in the United States, are taxed in both places, but the income tax in the United States is credited with the amount of any income, war profits and excess profits taxes paid in Porto Rico.
-See section 222 of the statute and articles 381-384. (b) A resident of the United

-States, who is not a citizen of Porto Rico, is taxable in Porto Rico as a nonresident alien individual on any income derived from sources within Porto Rico, but the income tax in the United States is credited with the tax paid in Porto Rico. (c) A resident of Porto Rico, who is not a citizen of the United States, is taxable in the United States as a nonresident alien individual on any income derived from sources within the United States, and receives no credit.
+Taxation of individuals between United States and Porto Rico and Philippine Islands.-(a) A citizen of the United States who resides in Porto Rico, and a citizen of Porto Rico who resides in the United States, are taxable in both places, but the income tax in the United States is credited with the amount of any income, war profits, and excess profits taxes paid in Porto Rico.
+See section 222 of the statute and articles 381-385. (b) A resident of the United States, who is not a citizen of Porto Rico, is taxable in Porto Rico as a nonresident alien individual on any income derived from sources within Porto Rico, but the income tax in the United States is credited with the tax paid in Porto Rico. (c) A resident of Porto Rico, who is not a citizen of the United States, is taxable in the United States as a nonresident alien individual on any income derived from sources within the United States, and receives no such credit.
 See also section 260 and article 1121.
 The same principles apply in the case of the Philippine Islands.

 ART.
 1133.
-Taxation of corporations between United States and Porto Rico and Philippine Islands.-(a) A United States corporation which derives income from sources within Porto Rico, (b) a Porto Rico corporation which derives income from sources within the United States, and (c) a corporation of a foreign country which derives income both from sources within Porto Rico and from sources within the United States, are all taxed in both places.
-In the case of the United States corporation the income, war profits and excess profits taxes in the United States are credited with the amount of any income, war profits and excess profits taxes paid in Porto Rico. the case of the Porto Rico corporation there is no such credit.
+Taxation of corporations between United States and Porto Rico and Philippine Islands.-(a) A United States corporation which derives income from sources within Porto Rico, (b) a Porto Rico corporation which derives income from sources within the United States, and (c) a corporation of a foreign country which derives income both from sources within Porto Rico and from sources within the United States, are all taxable in both places.
+In the case of the United States corporation the income, war profits, and excess profits taxes in the United States are credited with the amount of any income, war profits, and excess profits taxes paid in Porto Rico. the case of the Porto Rico corporation there is no such credit.
 See section 238 of the statute and article 611.
 The corporation of the foreign country deriving income from both places is subject to no double taxation so far as the United States and Porto Rico are concerned.
 For the purpose of withholding a Porto Rico corporation is a foreign corporation.
 See section 237 and article 601.
 The same principles apply in the case of the Philippine Islands.